 CortiBalm is my go-to in the winter when my lips are dry.
 My dermatologist recommended it to me.
 I also tend to crack my bottom lip open when I sneeze because I’m a violent sneezer.
 A little bit of CortiBalm and my lip is healed in a couple days.
 Warning: it tastes terrible.
 So I have to put it on right before bed.
+And then I top it with the coconut scented lip balm.
 I only use this during the day if I’m really struggling.
 But the quick healing is worth the awful taste.

 3. Rose Petal Ice Cream Candle

 My current favorite candle.
 Notes of vanilla bean ice cream, tart raspberry, marshmallow vanilla crème & sugared rose petals.
 It’s a very girly scent.
 I read an online review that said, “Smells like my childhood cereal Captain Crunch, berries, roses, unicorns and heaven.”
 I concur.
 The candle is coconut oil based which burns cleaner than soy, which is a bonus.
 This size is the most bang for your buck.
 But if you just want to try it out, I’d go with this size.
-Plus, it comes in a pretty jar that you can keep and reuse.
-If want to stay under $20, I recommend getting this size.
+Plus, it comes in a pretty container that you can keep and reuse.

 4. Purple Shampoo